-The amount of life insurance you may want depends on a number of different factors.
-You'll likely want to consider your current financial obligations, such as your mortgage, debt and childcare.
+The amount of life insurance you may need depends on a number of different factors.
+You'll likely want to consider your current financial obligations, such as your mortgage, utility bills, debt, childcare and more.
 Consider your family's comprehensive future needs, including educational costs and retirement funds.
 Also take into account current assets that might increase in value.
 These considerations, along with the length and type of policy you choose, can help you estimate the amount of life insurance that might be right for you and your family.

 Based on these factors, and the length and type of the policy you choose, this article may help you decide how much life insurance is right for you.

 To get an estimate of how much life insurance you might need, select “get started” and begin entering the value in each field.
 Below is a brief breakdown of some of the fields you’ll fill out.

 Your “net annual income” describes how much you make in a year before taxes.
 The next question will ask about the financial support that your family would receive in the event of your passing, based on the terms of your insurance policy.
 Specifically, it wants to know how many years’ worth of your current income would be covered by the death benefit of your insurance policy.
 This is important because it helps determine how long your family would be financially secure after you pass away.

 A mortgage balance is the amount of money you still owe to the bank or lender after you've borrowed money to buy a house.
 It's like a big loan you use to purchase your home.
 Every month, you make a payment to the bank that covers a part of this loan, along with some interest.
 As you make these payments, the mortgage balance goes down.
 Eventually, when you've paid off the whole loan, your mortgage balance becomes zero and you fully own your house.

 Your debt includes regular payments you have to make.
 That might be monthly credit card payments, car payments, auto insurance payments, student loans, other kinds of loans and more.
 Be as accurate as you can to get the best estimate possible.